Florida works to avoid “catastrophic” pond collapse

 “What we are looking at now is trying to prevent and respond to, if need be, a real catastrophic flood situation,” DeSantis said at a press conference after flying over the old Piney Point phosphate mine.

-Authorities say 316 homes have been evacuated and some families were placed in local hotels.
-A local jail in the area is not being evacuated but they are moving people and staff to the second story and putting sandbags on the ground floor.
+Authorities have closed off portions of the U.S. Highway 41 and ordered evacuations of 316 homes.
+Some families were placed in local hotels.

+A local jail 1 mile (1.6 kilometers) away from the leaky pond is not being evacuated, but officials are moving people and staff to the second story and putting sandbags on the ground floor.
+Manatee County Administrator Scott Hopes said the models show the area could be covered with between one foot (30 centimeters) to 5 feet (1.5 meters) of water, and the second floor is 10 feet above ground.

+County officials say well water remains unaffected and there is no threat to Lake Manatee, the area’s primary source of drinking water.

 The Florida Department of Environmental Protection says the water in the pond is primarily salt water mixed with wastewater and storm water.
 It has elevated levels of phosphorous and nitrogen and is acidic, but not expected to be toxic, the agency says.

-Manatee County officials have been discharging water when the pond began leaking in March.
+Crews have been discharging water since the pond began leaking in March.
 On Friday, a significant leak that was detected escalated the response and prompted the first evacuations and a declaration of a state of emergency on Saturday.
-A portion of the containment wall in the reservoir shifted, meaning a collapse could occur at any time.
+A portion of the containment wall in the reservoir shifted, leading officials to think a collapse could occur at any time.

+Hopes, the county administrator, said Sunday that with new state resources, crews will be nearly doubling the amount of water being pumped out of the pond and taken to Port Manatee.
+Currently about 22,000 gallons of water are being discharged per minute, and Hopes said he expects the risk of collapse to decrease by Tuesday.

+Early Sunday, officials saw an increase of water leaking out, but Hopes says it seems to have plateaued.

+“Looking at the water that has been removed and the somewhat stability of the current breach, I think the team is much more comfortable today than we were yesterday,” he said.
+“We are not out of the critical area yet.”

-Manatee County Administrator Scott Hopes said Sunday they will be doubling the amount of water being pumped out of the pond.
-Hope said he could not rule out that a full breach, which could also destabilize the walls of the other ponds at the Piney Point site.
+Hopes said he could not rule out that a full breach could destabilize the walls of the other ponds at the Piney Point site.

 The Florida DEP Secretary Noah Valenstein said another pond has higher levels of metals.